Lok Bhavan, Ooty: Building

 The present area of Raj Bhavan is 86.72 acre.
 The main building has a plinth area of 29505 sqft.
 And it consists of a large Banqueting Hall, ball room, Drawing and Reception rooms, besides 17 Guest rooms and office rooms.
 The elevation of Raj Bhavan is 2,303 meters above mean-sea level and enjoys a warm, temperate climate with an average rainfall of 1,400 mm per year.

 The famous Banquet Hall of Raj Bhavan was given a complete face lift in 1988, in association with the Indian National Trust for Art and Cultural Heritage (INTACH) and the National Research Laboratory for Conservation of Cultural property, Lucknow.
 The Embossed canvas, which was damaged, has been restored.

 Gardens

-Raj Bhavan Gardens is a fascinating experience.
-It consists of ornamental gardens in an area of about 9 acre, a rich lawn on 3 acre, four rosaries, two lily ponds, a sunken garden, two green houses, a vegetable garden and a nursery.
+Raj Bhavan Gardens consists of ornamental gardens in an area of about 9 acre, a rich lawn on 3 acre, four rosaries, two lily ponds, a sunken garden, two green houses, a vegetable garden and a nursery.